 Florida and California Oak tree laws

-To answer that you would need to read the specific tree ordinance for your city.
+To know whether your oak tree will require a permit, you would need to read the specific tree ordinance for your city.

-Laws on the removal of all trees including Oak trees vary and one rule in Los Angles will be different to rules in San Diago.
+Laws on the removal of all trees including Oak trees vary and one rule in Los Angeles will be different from rules in San Diego.

-If you do happen to remove a native tree like oak tree and they are protected in your city, you could face heft fines.
+If you do happen to remove a native tree like an oak tree and they are protected in your city, you could face hefty fines.

 General Tree protection Laws

-The retention of trees in cities and the planting of trees on new developments significantly improves the quality of life of the people who live there.
+The retention of trees in cities and the planting of trees in new developments significantly improve the quality of life of the people who live there.

-Not only do trees reduce temperatures in summer, and clean the air, but numerous studies have found trees lower stress levels and provide habitat for native birds who’s singing further reduces stress.
+Not only do trees reduce temperatures in summer, and clean the air, but numerous studies have found trees lower stress levels and provide habitat for native birds who are singing further reducing stress.